Save our Company Share Option Plan (CSOP)!

 Whilst the £30,000 per participant limit may sometimes prove off-putting, particularly when compared to the £250,000 EMI limit, it is important to remember that this relates to the share value as at date of option grant.
 If significant growth is anticipated, then the value for employees when options are exercised can be substantial.

 When discussing CSOP with our clients, we might recommend they implement a top up arrangement, where necessary, using a non-tax advantaged plan which largely mirrors the CSOP.
 These are relatively cost effective to establish and provide a larger net gain for participants when used in conjunction with a CSOP, than if a purely non-tax-advantaged plan had been implemented.

 If you would like to find out more about the CSOP, we would love to speak with you.
-Kerrie Willis, our main point of contact on all things CSOP, can be reached on email@example.com or 020 8949 5522.
+Please call us on 020 8949 5522.